FAQs

 1. What conditions do Chiropractors treat?

-Many people think Chiropractors only work on problems related to the spine; however, we can diagnose and treat many different conditions involving the nervous system, muscles, and joints of the body.
-Some very common problems Chiropractors work on include: back and neck pain, sciatica, headaches and migraines, auto accidents, sports injuries, disc trauma, and extremity issues like tennis elbow.
-Here at Body of a Champion Chiropractic we treat all the above conditions and more, all while educating our patients about their bodies, and providing corrective exercises.
+Many people think Chiropractors only work on problems related to the spine; however, we can diagnose and treat many conditions involving the nervous system, muscles, and joints of the body.
+Some very common problems Chiropractors work on include back and neck pain, sciatica, headaches and migraines, auto accidents, sports injuries, disc trauma, and extremity issues like tennis elbow.
+Here at Body of a Champion Chiropractic, we treat all the above conditions and more, all while educating our patients about their bodies, and providing corrective exercises.

 2. Does Chiropractic treatment require a referral from an MD?